 Grant waits an hour in the hall while Inez goes to get Pichot.
 At six o’clock, Edna Guidry, a woman in her early fifties and the sheriff’s wife, greets Grant and inquires about Tante Lou.
 She tells Grant that she’s very sorry about Jefferson, and tells him that he can talk to the sheriff about visiting Jefferson after supper.
 Edna offers to help Inez with cooking, and when Inez says there’s nothing she needs help with, Edna pours herself a drink.
 She offers Grant food, but Grant refuses, even though he’s hungry—he’ll never eat at Pichot’s kitchen table again.
 Inez whispers to Grant that Pichot and the sheriff are talking about Jefferson as they eat—the sheriff says that nobody can change Jefferson into a man.
 She offers Grant food and coffee, but he refuses.

-Edna Guidry is the first white person in the novel who shows any sympathy to the black community after Jefferson is sentenced to death.
-Yet even Edna only cares about blacks so much—like Pichot, she eats food and drinks as she talks to Grant, as if she isn’t really thinking about Jefferson’s execution much at all.
+Edna Guidry is the first white person in the novel who shows any sympathy to the Black community after Jefferson is sentenced to death.
+Yet even Edna only cares about Black people so much—like Pichot, she eats food and drinks as she talks to Grant, as if she isn’t really thinking about Jefferson’s execution much at all.
 Perhaps because he recognizes this, Grant refuses to eat anything when Edna offers him food: his sense of pride is so great that he honors the promise he made to himself to never eat in the kitchen again.

 At seven thirty, Grant has been waiting for two and a half hours.
 Pichot, Rougon, Sam Guidry, and a fat man Grant doesn’t recognize walk into the hall.
 Grant decides that he’ll speak intelligently instead of acting like “a nigger.”
 Thus, when Guidry, who is the sheriff, greets him by asking how long he’s been waiting, he tells the truth, instead of saying “not long” and grinning, as he knows he’s supposed to do.
 Guidry asks Grant to explain why he wants to see Jefferson, even though Grant can see that Pichot and his guests have already discussed this.
 Guidry seems amused, and Grant realizes that Rougon and the fat man are betting against him.
 Grant speaks proper English, and thinks that Guidry will accuse him of being “too smart.”
 He half wants Guidry to do so, since this will mean that Grant doesn’t have to see Jefferson.

-Here, we see what differentiates Grant from the other black people in his community.
-Where other blacks speak with poor grammar and, perhaps intentionally, try to sound less educated or even less intelligent than they are around white people, Grant does nothing of the kind.
+Here, we see what differentiates Grant from the other Black people in his community.
+Where other Black people speak with poor grammar and, perhaps intentionally, try to sound less educated or even less intelligent than they are around white people, Grant does nothing of the kind.
 He lets Guidry know that he’s had to wait for hours, and recklessly answers all of Guidry’s questions without saying “sir.”
 It’s worth noting, though, that Grant’s bravery is based on a kind of selfishness: he’s behaving this way in part because he’s hoping that Guidry will become angry and refuse to let Grant speak to Jefferson.

 Guidry asks Grant what he’d do if he were allowed to talk to Jefferson; Grant replies that he doesn’t know what he’d say, but that he’d try to help Jefferson die with dignity.
 He adds that he would speak to Jefferson as a favor to Emma, and that he wishes he weren’t involved in the affair at all.
 Guidry tells Grant that Edna, his wife, wants him to let Grant talk to Jefferson.
 He tries to trap Grant by asking him if he or his wife is right; Grant replies that he doesn’t want to get involved in family disputes.
 This display of intelligence visibly irritates Guidry, and the fat man.
 Guidry tells Grant that he’s too smart for his own good, and that, while he’ll allow him to talk to Jefferson, he’ll call off the talks if Jefferson shows the slightest signs of aggravation.